Our Commitment to eco friendly and sustainable materials

+Choosing the most thoughtful, eco friendly materials from which to craft our products is an enormous consideration in keeping us in-line with that mission.
 Our mission at MODHER is to keep our environmental impact as low as possible and to design handbags that are long-lasting — in both durability and style.
-Choosing the most thoughtful, Earth-friendly materials from which to craft our products is an enormous consideration in keeping us in-line with that mission.

-Even the “vegan leather” industry is not without its drawbacks.
-Much of the synthetic leather on the market today is created from plastic polymers.
+Even the “vegan leather” ( or PU or PVC vegan leather) industry is not without its drawbacks.
+Much of the vegan leathers on the market today are made of plastic polymers.

 Our Eco-Friendly, Ethical Leather